Using Both Generic and Non-Generic Repository Pattern in ASP.NET Core MVC

 Now, run the application and perform the operation, and everything should work as expected.

-Note: Using a Specific Repository, we can access all the operations.
-But using the generic repository, we can access only the operations defined in the generic repository.
+Note: We can access all the operations using a Specific Repository, but while using a Generic Repository, we can access only the common operations defined in the generic repository.

 In the next article, I will discuss using the Unit of Work Pattern in ASP.NET Core MVC Applications using Entity Framework Core.
-In this article, I explain How to Implement Generic and Non-Generic Repository Patterns in ASP.NET Core MVC applications using Entity Framework Core.
-I hope you enjoy this Generic and Non-Generic Repository Patterns in ASP.NET Core MVC article.
+In this article, I explain how to Implement Generic and Non-Generic Repository Patterns in ASP.NET Core MVC applications using Entity Framework Core.
+I hope you enjoy this article on Generic and Non-Generic Repository Patterns in ASP.NET Core MVC.

 Leave a Reply